marouenbg/ACHR.cu/README.md

 + Nvidia GPU with sm_35 architecture and above.
 Check the [documentation](https://achrcu.readthedocs.io/en/latest/) for more details on the requirements.

+# Reproducibility

+Have a look at the [code ocean capusle](https://codeocean.com/capsule/4395814/tree) to run ACHR.cu in an interactive container with a sample example.
+The capsule has an access to an
+NVIDIA GPU with all software
+dependencies cached.

 # Quick guide

 Sampling is a two-step process: